swissmanu/takemethere/README.md

 ## Experimental
-The idea for `Take Me There` is based on an idea I had recently and wanted to implement.
+*Take Me There* is based on an idea I had recently and wanted to implement.

-It's far away from usable for an end user at the moment.
+It's far away from enduser-ready, but states a proof of concept at the moment.

 ## Ideas for Improvement